lruthotto/EmorySciComp/content/REURET.md

 ### Summer 2018

 In the summer of 2018, we hosted a small group of four students from Emory, UC Merced, and U Houston.
-The students were advised by Dr.  Ruthotto and working on new applications of deep neural networks in classification and inverse problems.
-This productive summer has led to two Honors theses.
+The students were advised by Dr.  Ruthotto and working on new applications of deep neural networks in classification and inverse problems.This productive summer has led to two Honors theses.